 Once you have done that, you must choose a time format for your post’s publication and then click on the field next to the ‘Default publish time for items created in the calendar’ option.

-This will open a prompt on the screen where you can pick the exact time, hour, and minute for your scheduled posts to be published daily.
+This will open a prompt on the screen where you can pick the specific time, hour, and minute for your scheduled posts to be published daily.

-We recommend choosing a publishing time when there is usually an increase in your blog traffic.
-To determine the correct time to publish your blog posts, you may want to see our tutorial on when is the best time to publish a blog.
+We recommend choosing a publishing time when your blog traffic usually increases.
+To determine the correct time to publish your blog posts, you may want to see our tutorial on the best time to publish a blog.

 Finally, click the ‘Save Changes’ button to store your settings.

-Now, you need to open the post that you want to schedule on your WordPress blog in the block editor.
+Now, open the post you want to schedule on your WordPress blog in the block editor.

 Here, you will see a ‘Post Status’ dropdown menu in the block panel on the right.
 Once you have completed your post, simply open this dropdown menu and select the ‘Scheduled’ option.

-Your post has now been scheduled and will be published on the day and time that you chose in the settings earlier.
+Your post has now been scheduled and will be published on the future date and time that you chose in the settings earlier.

-You can see all your published and scheduled posts by visiting the Planner » Content Calendar page from the WordPress dashboard.
+You can see all your published and scheduled posts by visiting the Planner » Content Calendar page from the WordPress admin sidebar.

 Bonus: How to Increase WordPress Blog Traffic

-Consistently publishing content is just one way to boost your rankings in the search results and get more visitors to your blog.
+Consistently publishing content is just one way to boost your rankings in the search results and get more visitors to your WordPress site.
 You can also easily increase your blog traffic by optimizing your content for search engines.

 This will improve your content’s authority and reach, as well as make your blog posts more likely to appear on search results pages (SERPs).